 Propagation & Vectors of Spread

-Hoary Alyssum reproduces solely by seed.
-Germination occurs from early spring through to fall, with each plant producing up to 2,600 seeds under ideal conditions.
+Hoary Alyssum is an annual, biennial or short-lived perennial that reproduces solely by seed.
+Germination occurs from early spring through to fall.
+Each plant can produce up to 2,600 seeds under ideal conditions.
 Seeds can remain viable in the soil for up to nine years which leads to the rapid formation of a seed bank.

 Hoary Alyssum seeds are dispersed through valves in the seed pods.
-The seeds are spread by vehicles, equipment, footwear, wildlife and birds; they are also a hay contaminant.
+Seeds are often present as a contaminant in hay, but they are also spread by vehicles, equipment, footwear, wildlife and birds.

 Ecological and Economic Impacts

 - Out-competes native plants and can displace weak native plant communities.

 - Decreases forage value as mature plants are low in crude proteins and digestible carbohydrates.

 - Toxic to horses if eaten which can result in illness and occasionally death.